 CAR T-Cell therapy clinical trials

-CAR T-Cell Therapy is an exciting new therapy that has been in research trials over the last few years.
-These types of treatments will be introduced gradually, and are available only at centers where doctors and nurses have been specially-trained and meet Foundation for Accreditation of Cellular Therapy (FACT) accreditation standards.
-Texas Transplant Institute at Methodist Hospital, a member of the Sarah Cannon Blood Cancer Network, the Cancer Institute of HCA Healthcare, has offered research options since 2015 and has clinical trials open in:
+CAR T-Cell therapy is an exciting new therapy that has been in research trials over the last few years.
+These types of treatments will be introduced gradually, and are available only at centers where doctors and nurses have been specially trained and meet Foundation for Accreditation of Cellular Therapy (FACT) standards.
+The Sarah Cannon Transplant and Cellular Program at Methodist Hospital and the Sarah Cannon Pediatric Transplant and Cellular Program at Methodist Children’s Hospital have offered research options since 2015 and currently have other clinical trials open.